 Stumbling Block #3

-Solution: Provide a wide variety of writing experiences as well as flexibility of topic choices.
+Solution: Give kids a wide variety of writing experiences and allow them flexibility to choose topics.

 Offer a Varied Writing Diet

 Uninteresting or irrelevant topics often produce unmotivated students.
 One solution?
 Give your child greater options.
 Don’t limit him to one kind of writing, like essays or factual reports.
 Instead, vary his writing diet so he feels more motivated to write!

 - Offer experiences with descriptive, informative, and narrative writing.
 Let him describe people, places, foods, and objects.

 - To dabble in expository writing, encourage him to explain a process, write short reports or biographies, or write news articles.

 - Teach him to write narratives from varying points of view or in a different voice or tense.

 As I mentioned in last week’s post, try give your less-than-motivated student a bit more flexibility of topic choices.
 Nothing stifles creativity like saying, “You MUST write about THIS.”

 I’m not saying your student should run the show.
 After all, you’re still the teacher!
 But if you’re teaching a particular kind of writing, such as describing a place, you can give freedom of choice—anything from a baseball stadium to a tea room, from a mountain wilderness to a busy street corner—while remaining within the lesson’s framework.
 It’s the best of both worlds when you establish some parameters but offer freedom too.
 When your child feels more “ownership” of the subject matter, you’ll find he’s much more likely to invest himself in the writing.